 - From the evolutionary point of view, our brains are designed for visual learning over text.

 Above is a heat map of the Google search engine results page, a blog page, and a product page.
 Each example showcases the importance of positioning when it comes to engaging your traffic.
-In the same way, placing your content blocks smartly within your email will help you harness the reader’s attention to get the best results.
+In the same way, placing your content blocks smartly within your email hierarchy will help you harness the reader’s attention to get the best results.